What Is AI Companion Dependency?

 This isn't a diagnostic tool — it's a mirror.
 Answer honestly.
 No one sees your answers but you.

-In the past week, how many meaningful conversations did you have with humans vs. AI?
+In the past week, did you have more meaningful conversations with AI than with humans?

-If your AI companion disappeared tomorrow with no replacement, how would you feel?
+If your AI companion disappeared tomorrow, how would you feel?

-Have you turned down a human social opportunity in the past month to spend time with AI instead?
+Have you turned down human social opportunities to spend time with AI instead?

-Do you hide how much you use AI companions from the people in your life?
+Do you hide how much you use AI companions from people in your life?

-Has your AI use increased over the past 3 months while your human social contact has decreased?
+Has your AI use increased while your human social contact has decreased?

 How to Rebalance: A Practical Recovery Guide